Psychoanalytic Couples Therapy Seminar

 *Financial relationships are relevant if the educational content that an individual can control is related to the business lines or products of the ineligible company.

-Statement of Commitment: San Diego Psychoanalytic Center does not discriminate in employment and in its educational programs and activities, including admission or access thereto, on the basis of race, national origin, color, creed, religion, sex, age, marital status, disability, veteran status, sexual orientation, and gender identity.
+Statement of Commitment: The San Diego Psychoanalytic Center does not discriminate in employment and in its educational programs and activities, including admission or access thereto, on the basis of race, national origin, color, creed, religion, sex, age, marital status, disability, veteran status, sexual orientation, and gender identity.

 ----------------------------------------------------------------------------------------------------------

-The San Diego Psychoanalytic Center is affiliated with the American Psychoanalytic Association (APsA), the International Psychoanalytic Association (IPA), and the organization of Southern California Psychoanalytic Institutes and Societies.
+The San Diego Psychoanalytic Center is affiliated with the American Psychoanalytic Association (APsA), the International Psychoanalytic Association (IPA), and the Organization of Southern California Psychoanalytic Institutes and Societies.

 The San Diego Psychoanalytic Center is a 501(c)(3) nonprofit organization.